VolodymyrChapman/Encoding-sequences-with-over-4-states/README.md

    Text used is first 2,490 characters of Frankenstein by Mary Shelley, used under the Project Gutenberg License.

    text_plotting_test.py plots the above Frankenstein text as a CGR, an example of which is provided in example_plot_CGR_text.png

+   The Fourier_and_even_scaling folder contain scripts for Fourier transformation of text-based CGR data as well as 'even-scaling'
+   (refer to https://www.sciencedirect.com/science/article/pii/S0888754316300854 for details of this method)